aabougendia/Real-Time-Armed-Robbery-Detection/README.md

-# Real-Time Weapon Detection App
+# Real-Time Armed Robbery Detection App

 A real-time Computer Vision application built with **Streamlit** and **YOLOv8** that detects weapons in CCTV footage and sends instant alerts via **Telegram**.
 Designed to simulate an emergency response system that can notify operators when armed individuals are detected.